manu72/ghostwriter/USERGUIDE.md

 ### Scenario 1: Complete Happy Path

 1. Run `init` and create author with guided setup
-2. Build dataset with 15+ examples using different input methods
+2. Build dataset with 5-10 examples using different input methods
+3. Use AI generation (option 5) to expand to 15+ examples
-3. Validate dataset (should show "READY" or "ACCEPTABLE")
+4. Validate dataset (should show "READY" or "ACCEPTABLE")
-4. Start training and wait for completion
+5. Start training and wait for completion
-5. Generate content with various prompts
+6. Generate content with various prompts
-6. Verify generated content matches author's style
+7. Verify generated content matches author's style

 ### Scenario 2: Error Handling